tosher/Mediawiker/README.md

  * Select Mediawiker when the list appears.

 Package Control will automatically keep Mediawiker up to date with the latest version.

-### Other methods
-First find your Sublime Text 2 Packages folder:

-    - OS X: ~/Library/Application Support/Sublime Text 2/Packages/
-    - Windows: %APPDATA%/Sublime Text 2/Packages/
-    - Linux: ~/.Sublime Text 2/Packages/

-If you have Git, you can clone this repo to "/packages-folder/Mediawiker/"

-or,

-Download this repo using the "ZIP" button above, unzip and place the files in "/packages-folder/Mediawiker/"

 ## Documentation
 * **Note**: Not all color schemes fully supports syntax highlighting scopes required by markup languages like Mediawiki or Markdown.
 On this moment, color schemes with better support are: **Twilight**, **Sunburst**, **Eiffel**.
 Also, Mediawiker package includes **Twilight (Mediawiki)**, **Eiffel (Mediawiki)** and **Mediawiker_Dark**/**Mediawiker_Light** schemes with improved highlighting for mediawiki syntax.